 Jack has a lot of choices to make—and fast.
 If he doesn’t, he runs the risk of losing everything, including the woman he loves.

 “Adam Davies has a delicious command of the English language.”—St. Petersburg Times

-Adam Davies went to Kenyon College and received his M.F.A. from Syracuse University.
-He worked as an editorial assistant at Random House in New York City.
-He has also worked as an instructor of English literature and creative writing at… More about Adam Davies
+Adam Davies is the author of The Frog King, Goodbye Lemon, and Mine All Mine.
+He went to Kenyon College and received his MFA from Syracuse University.
+Professor Davies has worked as an editorial assistant at Random House in New York… More about Adam Davies

 Published by Riverhead Books Aug 01, 2006| 304 Pages| ISBN 9781440624216